Generic Name: bimatoprost

 Patient Counseling Information

-Patients should be informed that Latisse® (bimatoprost ophthalmic solution) should be applied every night using only the accompanying sterile applicators.
+Inform patients that Latisse® (bimatoprost ophthalmic solution) should be applied every night using only the accompanying sterile applicators.
 They should start by ensuring their face is clean, all makeup is removed, and their contact lenses removed (if applicable).
 Then, carefully place one drop of Latisse® solution on the disposable sterile applicator and brush cautiously along the skin of the upper eyelid margin at the base of the eyelashes.
 If any Latisse® solution gets into the eye proper, it will not cause harm.
 The eye should not be rinsed.

 Additional applications of Latisse® will not increase the growth of eyelashes.

-Patients should be informed not to apply to the lower eyelash line.
+Inform patients not to apply to the lower eyelash line.
 Any excess solution outside the upper eyelid margin should be blotted with a tissue or other absorbent material.

 Handling the Bottle and Applicator